random-robbie/RPI-Control/README.md

 2. Select ‘inboxes’
 3. Select the inbox you wish to use and press ‘settings’
 4. Find the heading ‘Forward incoming messages to a URL’
-5. Enter the URL of your sms.php (ensure port forward has been done)
+5. Enter the URL of your /sms/textlocal.php (ensure port forward has been done)
 6. Save!